Chuck Rock – Review

 Gameplay

 Playable in one and two-player mode, you can choose from over 150 teams throughout Europe to compete in tournaments.
-Naturally they do not have the real player names, but many of the teams are recognisable.
+Naturally they do not have the real player names, but many of the teams are recognizable.
 For example, Manchester United, Liverpool, Juventus etc., are available, as well as some more obscure additions such as Rotherham United.

 How Does It Handle?